Cappenberg Castle: History

 After the extinction of the family von und zum Stein the estate was inherited in 1926 by the family of the Counts of Kanitz.

 During World War II Schloss Cappenberg served as a place of safety to protect works of art from Allied bombing, including the collections of the Museum für Kunst und Kulturgeschichte Dortmund ("Dortmund Museum of Art and Cultural History"), which were stored here, along with art treasures from various destroyed churches of Westphalia, as for example the Marienaltar by Conrad von Soest from the Marienkirche in Dortmund.

 From 1946 the collection of the Museum für Kunst und Kulturgeschichte was exhibited in the castle.
 The return of the collection to Dortmund did not take place until the opening of the new museum building in 1983.

-In 1985 the Landschaftsverband Westfalen-Lippe ("Landscape Society of Westfalen-Lippe") and the local authority of Kreis Unna rented rooms in the castle and converted them for use as a museum.
+In 1985 the Landschaftsverband Westfalen-Lippe (Administrative and planning authority for the region Westphalia and Lippe within the Land Northrhine-Westphalia) and the local authority of Kreis Unna rented rooms in the castle and converted them for use as a museum.
 Since then, in conjunction with the Stiftung Preußischer Kulturbesitz, various exhibitions have been held here.
 In the west wing are kept the archives of Freiherr vom Stein, who lived in the castle from 1824 until his death in 1831, and also the archives of the former monastery.
 In the former abbey church is a portrait bust of the period around 1160 of the Emperor Frederick Barbarossa made of gilt bronze.

 Nowadays Schloss Cappenberg is an excursion destination, with a museum, and is part of the Route der Industriekultur ("Industry Heritage Trail").
 Art exhibitions and concerts are regularly held there.